AR Fox

-Thomas James "T.J."
-Ballester (born September 5, 1987), better known by his ring name AR Fox, is an American professional wrestler currently signed to All Elite Wrestling.
+Thomas James Ballester (born September 5, 1987), better known by his ring name AR Fox, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a former member of Mogul Embassy.
+He also makes appearances in their sister promotion Ring of Honor (ROH).
 He is also known for his work in promotions like Combat Zone Wrestling (CZW), Dragon Gate USA, and Evolve.
 Fox has also worked for Dragon Gate in Japan, Full Impact Pro (FIP), where he won the 2011 Jeff Peterson Memorial Cup, and Pro Wrestling Guerrilla (PWG).
 He currently serves as the head trainer of the WWA4 wrestling school in Atlanta, Georgia.

 Early life

 Growing up in Ansonia, Connecticut, Ballester studied Bruce Lee tapes and eventually channeled his love of doing backflips, handstands and scaling walls into backyard wrestling.
 Fox worked for a brief time at Big Y World Class Market, a grocery store, with TJ Guerrero, that he left shortly after finding popularity in wrestling.

 Professional wrestling career

 Early career (2007–2010)

 In 2007, Ballester turned his backyard wrestling hobby into a career in professional wrestling, debuting after being trained by Curtis "Mr." Hughes at his World Wrestling Alliance 4 (WWA4) promotion's wrestling school in Atlanta, Georgia.
 He later also underwent further training in WWE's developmental territory Florida Championship Wrestling (FCW).
 Originally working under the ring name "Ampliflyer", Ballester spent the next couple of years working minor promotions on the American independent circuit including WWA4 and Prime Time Pro Wrestling (PTPW).
 Ballester eventually adopted the ring name "AR Fox", feeling that due to his small size, he needed to "outfox" his opponents to gain an advantage.